 A spacer is a large plastic or metal container, with a mouthpiece at one end and a hole for the aerosol inhaler at the other.
 Spacers only work with an aerosol inhaler.

 Why are spacers important?

 Spacers are important because they help to deliver asthma medicine to your lungs.
-They also make your inhaler easier to use and reduce the risk of side effects.
+Lots of people have difficulty using inhalers properly – a spacer makes your inhaler easier to use effectively.
+It also reduces the risk of side effects.

 There are several different brands of spacer that fit different inhalers and are available on prescription (including Volumatic, Nebuhaler, AeroChamber, Able Spacer and Space Chamber plus).
 Medical Developments UK are supporting Asthma UK with 25p donation from the sale of each unit of the Space Chamber Plus, Combo Space Chamber Plus, Compact Space Chamber Plus and Combo Compact Space Chamber Plus – click here for more details.

 - they make aerosol inhalers easier to use and more effective

 - you get more medicine into your lungs than when just using the inhaler on its own

 - they are convenient and compact and work at least as well as nebulisers at treating most asthma attacks in children and adults